 You’ll also have lots of opportunities to go shopping, with many designer brands set up in the city centre such as the UK’s own luxury department store Harvey Nichols.
 There's a great international feel to Edinburgh, with designer stores from all over the world, including Louis Vuitton, Armani, Calvin Klein, Burberry and Hugo Boss.
 No wonder people from all over the world bring a little extra spending money when visiting the city.

-In 2017, Edinburgh was ranked 2nd best in the word for quality of life.
+In 2017, Edinburgh was ranked 2nd best in the world for quality of life.
 It is certainly one of the most historic cities in the United Kingdom, with buildings such as Edinburgh Castle and the Scott Monument towering over the skyline.
 In 2020, it was named the best UK city to live in for the millennial generation according to a survey conducted by price comparison website comparethemarket.com

-Glasgow is Scotland's biggest city, being home nearly 600,000 people.
-Glasgow is also known as the second city of the British Empire.
-There is incredible historic architecture from the 18th and 19th century which contrasts beautifully new modern buildings as the city continues to grow and thrive.
+Glasgow is Scotland's biggest city, home to nearly 600,000 people.
+Glasgow was also known as the second city of the British Empire.
+There is incredible historic architecture from the 18th and 19th century which contrasts beautifully with modern buildings as the city continues to grow and thrive.

 Glasgow is famous around the UK as a great shopping destination and there's an incredible amount of stores for you to browse.
 From top fashion brands to quirky boutiques Glasgow definitely has something to offer all shoppers.